raniaes/Recipe_Web_REST/README.md

 Moreover, this program is a team project developed by two people, and the APIs created by the author are listed in the endpoints below.

 ## Structure
-1. Category:
+1. Category: This is the model for food categories, such as dinner, lunch, breakfast, dessert, etc.
-2. Ingredient:
+2. Ingredient: This is the model for food ingredients, such as rice, water, apples, etc.
-3. Recipe:
+3. Recipe: This is the model for food redipe, such as cream pasta, miso soup, taco, etc.
-4. Review:
+4. Review: This is the model for food reviews, where each user's food ratings and comments are stored.
-5. User:
+5. User: This is the model for user data.
-6. Recipe_Ingredient:
+6. Recipe_Ingredient: This model establishes a many-to-many relationship between the recipe model and the ingredient model.

 ![Description of Image](/dbDIagram.png)